kammitama5/kammitama5.github.io/about.md

 ### Books I'm currently reading
 - [What I'm reading: Books, papers in the future (currently on a GH repo)](https://kammitama5.github.io/Tuesday-November-16th/)
-- Current favourite shows: Industry, Suits, Billions (I'm seeing a trend).
+- Current favourite shows: Silent Witness, Industry, Suits, Billions (I'm seeing a trend).

 ## Awesome other things I used to enjoy!
 - [Women's Sailing Association of Santa Monica Bay](https://wsasmb.org/): I was a member and raced in WOW-WAH twice (once on MyTime3 and another on Harmony).